phetsims/vector-addition/doc/implementation-notes.md

 _Explore 1D_ screen:
 * scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar)
+* vectors can be translated and scaled via direct manipulation, but not rotated
 * vector components are not displayed
-* vector angle is not displayed, since all vectors have the same angle
+* vector angle is not displayed

 _Lab_ screen:
 * each scene has 2 vector sets, and therefore 2 sum vectors
-* multiple instances of each vector type can be created
+* multiple instances of each vector type can be created via direct manipulation
 * vectors are not labeled uniquely; they are labeled as v&#8407; and s&#8407;, with only one such label visible at a time

 _Equation_ screen: